-- A person newly-infected with HIV may get a negative test result. - It may take several weeks to three months until they have a positive test even though they have the virus. - Couple should continue to use condoms and the partner should be retested after three months. - Positive: - Partner needs to go to HIV clinic to be evaluated. - Couple should continue to use condoms.
+- A person newly-infected with HIV may get a negative test result even though he or she has HIV. - It may take several weeks to three months until he or she has a positive test. - If it is possible that a person has been infected in the past 3 months: - The couple should continue to use condoms and the partner should be retested after three more months

+• Positive:

+- o Partner needs to go to HIV clinic to be evaluated. - o Couple should continue to use condoms.

-Spouse/partner has not been Tested
+Spouse/partner Has Not Been Tested

-- Reasons spouse/partner may have not been tested: - Many people are afraid to be tested for HIV. - They believe that HIV is a death sentence, and they don't want to know. - Many people do not know that treatment is available. - Some people are afraid to get tested because they think someone might find out they have HIV. - o Client may not have disclosed their status to their spouse/partner
+- Reasons spouse/partner may have not been tested: - o Many people are afraid to be tested for HIV. - o They believe that HIV is a death sentence, and they don't want to know. - o Many people do not know that treatment is available. - Some people are afraid to get tested because they think someone might find out they have HIV. - o Client may not have disclosed their status to their spouse/partner